Beechworth Asylum: Admission process

-For a short period of the hospital's history, to be admitted, only two signatures were required.
+For a short period in the hospital's history, to be admitted, only two signatures were required.
 To be discharged, eight signatures were required, thus it was a lot harder to get out than to get in.

 Current uses

 Beechworth Lunatic Asylum was formerly owned by La Trobe University.
 La Trobe sold the facility in 2013 to a local company composed of two Beechworth businessmen, George Fendyke and Geoff Lucas.
 The site is now being subdivided and either leased or sold to tourism and arts-based businesses.

 Tours currently run through the facility to preserve and showcase the history and architecture.
 The gardens date to the 19th century, covering 11 hectares, and are open to the public from dawn until dusk.

 A venue used for weddings is the Chapel of the Resurrection, to the west of the site.
 It was built in 1868 as the mortuary for the complex, and was converted to the chapel seen today in the 1960s.